-- 1. The Uniform Standards are robust and reflect strong and detailed consumer protections.
-It is a Compact priority to draft Uniform Standards in a manner Compacting States support and insurance companies willingly use. - 2.
-It is a Compact priority to draft Uniform Standards in a manner Compacting States support and insurance companies willingly use.
+- 1. It is a Compact priority to draft Uniform Standards in a manner Compacting States support and insurance companies willingly use. - 2.
 The Uniform Standards are robust and reflect strong and detailed consumer protections. - 3.
 The Uniform Standards are relevant and reflect product offerings available today in the several Compacting States. - 4.
 The Uniform Standards reflect reasonable product requirements and are not unduly prescriptive or restrictive. - 5.
 When developing or amending provisions for Uniform Standards, consistency with comparable provisions in the same or other adopted Uniform Standards is desirable. - 6.
 The NAIC Model Laws and Regulations should serve as a starting point for the development of Uniform Standards. - 7.
-Unless consumer protection is materially improved by an alternative provision a Uniform Standard: - a) Should follow language in the NAIC model law, or regulation in circumstances where the model language has been adopted by a majority of Compacting States. - b) Should follow provisions in State statutes, regulations, or rules where a majority of Compacting States have a similar provision. - c) May follow provisions in wide array of forms available through SERFF Filing Access that are approved, or otherwise authorized for use but not necessarily prior approved, in a majority of the Compacting States.
-These provisions should be considered for inclusion in Uniform Standard. - 8.
-A Uniform Standard provision should generally reflect the requirement in a majority or more of Compacting States.
-Consideration should be given to accommodating a more stringent requirement brought forward by a Compacting State, balancing companies' willingness to use the Uniform Standards with the level of support of the Compacting
+Unless consumer protection is materially improved by an alternative provision a Uniform Standard: - a) Should follow language in the NAIC model law, or regulation in circumstances where the model language has been adopted by a majority of Compacting States. - b) Should follow provisions in State statutes, regulations, or rules where a majority of Compacting States have a similar provision. - c) May follow provisions in wide array of forms available through SERFF Filing Access that are approved or otherwise authorized for use in a majority of the Compacting States.
+These provisions should be considered for inclusion in the Uniform Standard.